UCL/elastodynamics-uc/README.md

 Here, `/path/on/host/machine/` has to be adapted according to the file structure on the host machine.
 The file `figure.pdf` can then be found at the designated path on the host machine and inspected with a common pdf viewer.
+(The command above assumes that the reproduction image is the latest docker image to be started on the machine).

 ## Fig. 2